ZNguyenLe/NguyensBookStore/NguyensBookStore/ReadMe.txt

 - solve the issue where spacing mattered. the delete button works now.
 - completed the edit/add category/delete sections

+11/23/2021 10:20PM
 - started assignment 2 part 3
+- ran the application at home to test if the delete function is working after updating database (which is successful)
+- Created a new Model named CoverTypel.cs with the ID and Name credentials and included it as a public class.
+- updated and added new files named CoverTypeRepository.cs class file & ICoverTypeRepository.cs Interface file.
+- included CoverType to IUnityOfWork & UnitOfWork
+- Created a new migration named AddDefaultIdentityMigration2 with the filename as 20211124041134_AddDefaultIdentityMigration2.cs (timestamp is included) inside the DataAccess project
 -